microsoft/CCF/sphinx/source/start_network.rst

 .. rubric:: Footnotes

 .. [#remote_attestation] When a new node joins an existing network, the network performs the remote attestation protocol by verifying the joining node's quote.
-It also checks that the version of the code running by the joining known is trusted by the consortium.
+It also checks that the version of the code running by the joining node known is trusted by the consortium.